markuszoeller/markuszoeller.github.io/posts/2017/11/10/osse-prague-2017/index.rst

 At any given time I had two to four conflicting sessions in my bookmarks, so I had to decide which ones to go to.
 Here's the chronological list of sessions I attended.
-The linked sessions often have the used presentations, in case you like to have more details.
+The session, reachable via the *sched* links, often have their presentations attached.

 If you're short on time, only read:

 * :ref:`sec_observability`
 * :ref:`sec_not_source`
 * :ref:`sec_devops_effort`

+These were my top 3 session of this conference.